Edwards's fig parrot

-Edwards's fig parrot (Psittaculirostris edwardsii), also known as the scarlet-cheeked fig parrot, is a species of parrot in the family Psittaculidae found in humid lowland forests in north-eastern New Guinea.
+Edwards's fig parrot (Cyclopsitta edwardsii), also known as the scarlet-cheeked fig parrot, is a species of parrot in the family Psittaculidae found in humid lowland forests in north-eastern New Guinea.
 The adult male is predominantly green with red breast and cheeks, yellow ear coverts, and yellowish crown.

 Taxonomy

 Edwards's fig parrot was first described by French zoologist Émile Oustalet in 1885, and named in honour of French naturalist Alphonse Milne-Edwards.
-It is one of three species in the genus Psittaculirostris.
+It is one of four fig parrots in the genus Cyclopsitta.
+It is monotypic: no subspecies are recognised.

 Description

 A medium-sized parrot with a stocky build and short tail, it measures 18 cm in length.
 The adult male has bright green wings, back, and tail.
 The feathers of the cheeks and ear coverts are long and narrow, giving the face a ruffed appearance.
 The cheek feathers are red and the ear coverts golden-yellow.
 The throat and breast are red with a dark blue-black band on the upper breast.
 The bill is a dark grey-black and the eye (iris) red.
 The feet are dark grey.
 The adult female is similar, but has a wider blue-black band on the otherwise green-yellow breast.
 Immature birds resemble the female.

 Calls include a high-pitched screett or zseet, and a short sharp ks, described as "coins dropping on concrete".